devsnippet/PHPResqueBundle/README.markdown

         }
     }

-  All events into Event (PHPResqueBundle\Resque\Event) class is mapped by a method that is a event name which is provided on the fly.
-  The arguments is always: classname (use __CLASS__ always you can) and a *callback*. `Callbacks` can be anything callable by `call_user_func_array`.
-  More information about what can be a `callable` should be taken at php-resque project.
+  All the events are available in the Event class (PHPResqueBundle\Resque\Event), mapped by existing methods at runtime, which will be named as the event you wish.
+The arguments of these methods are always: classname (use `__CLASS` whenever possible) and a callback.
+Callbacks are anything that can be triggered by the `call_user_func_array` function.
+For more information on what may become a `callback` you should get on the project php-resque.

 ### Stop an event ###